BeatMagic/MG2P/README.md

 # imademoanatawawatas\inohika4i
 ```

-note: the model expects a 639-1 code of the languages in the input lyrics, if this field is ignored the model
+note: the model expects a 639-1 code of the language in the input lyrics, if this field is ignored the model
 automatically determines the language

 ## Acknowledgements

-***

 * lingjzhu's [CharsiuG2P](https://github.com/lingjzhu/CharsiuG2P)
 * DumoeDss and ChuxiJ's [G2P](https://github.com/BeatMagic/g2p)